mazedesignhq/.github/README.md

 # .github
-special repository used to add a README.md to mazedesignhq Github organisation.
+Special repository used to add a README.md to mazedesignhq Github organisation